Facebook Tips & Strategies

 2. Click "Create Album."

-3. Select all the photos you want to include from your computer, a process that works the same as a standard multi-photo post.
+3. Select all the photos you want to include from your computer, the same process as a standard multi-photo post.

 4. Once the photos have uploaded, you can give your album a name and a description.
-This is a great place to provide context for the photos, thank people who were involved, or add a call to action.
+This is a great place to provide context, thank people who were involved, or add a call to action.

 5. You can add a location for the entire album and even add captions to individual photos within the album.